filecoin-project/specs/src/algorithms/crypto/randomness.md

 We currently distinguish the following entropy needs per use:

 - TicketProduction: requires MinerIDAddress
-- ElectionPoStChallengeSeed: requires current epoch and MinerIDAddress
+- ElectionPoStChallengeSeed: requires current epoch and MinerIDAddress -- epoch is already mixed in from ticket drawing so in practice is the same as just adding MinerIDAddress as entropy
 - WindowedPoStChallengeSeed: requires MinerIDAddress
 - SealRandomness: requires MinerIDAddress
 - InteractiveSealChallengeSeed: requires MinerIDAddress